In partnership with

 Teaching jobs are advertised in different ways across the country.
 You will need to do your research into the area where you want to teach to find out how to apply for available roles.
 The four main ways of applying for a teaching job include:

-- Specific vacancies: schools recruit directly through their own advertisements and selection procedures.
+- Specific vacancies: individual schools and multi-academy trusts recruit directly through their own advertisements and selection procedures.
 Advertisements for teaching posts start in January, and the peak time is between February and June.
 This is how most schools recruit for teaching posts.

 - Speculative applications: these are also made directly to the school; you will probably be more successful if you already have contacts at the school.